Kapiainen/Lauhdutin/Readme.md

 - Launch games that were found.
 - Automatically download banners for games that were found.

-### Battle.net
+### Blizzard App
 Support includes:
-- Acquire a list of games installed via Battle.net.
+- Acquire a list of games installed via Blizzard App.
 - Launch games that were found.
 - Automatically download banners for games that were found.

-Battle.net support does not include support for classic games (e.g. Diablo II, Warcraft III).
+Blizzard App support does not include support for classic games (e.g. Diablo II, Warcraft III).

 ### Other platforms